-A note on reading and class participation: Students are expected to complete all of the required reading prior to each class and must come to class prepared to participate fully in the discussions.
-Students should be ready to answer basic-and some not-so-basic-questions about all required readings.
+Students are expected to complete all of the required reading prior to each class and must come to class prepared to participate fully in the discussions.
+Starting on the first class session, students should be ready to answer basic-and some not-so-basic-questions about all required readings.

 Everyone has a different approach, but I recommend that you take notes as you read, either in the margins of the text or separately.
 Be sure to bring those notes and the texts (on a laptop, if needed) to every class.
 Review the syllabus carefully before each session so you are ready for all activities.
 Work with fellow classmates to make sure you cover the material thoroughly.
-Reading groups are strongly encouraged.
+Reading and discussion groups are strongly encouraged.